alangrainger/obsidian-image-captions/README.md

 ## Limitations

-The captions won't show for external images in **Editing / Live Preview** mode.
+External images won't show the caption in **Editing / Live Preview** mode.
 For example:

 ```markdown
 ![Not visible in Editing mode](https://obsidian.md/logo.png)
 ```

 I couldn't find a reliable way of targeting them.
 Get in touch if you know a way to do this!

+Internal images are fine.

 ---